About The Event

 Cleveland’s LGBTQ+ Heritage Day takes place during the month of October in honor of LGBTQ+ History Month.
+This year, the event will take place on Thursday, October 19th, 2023.
 It is a day for the community to honor individuals who have made significant contributions to the vitality and betterment of Cleveland’s LGBTQ+ community in the areas of Advocacy & Activism, Health & Wellness, Public Service, Arts & Culture, LGBTQ+ Legacy, Rising Leader, and Workplace Inclusion.

 Nominations will be reviewed by a committee of Cleveland's LGBTQ+ community members and previous Heritage Day award recipients.

 This award is to honor an individual for their outstanding commitment to advocating for positive change in the areas of social equity, inclusion, and support of marginalized populations.
 An honoree is a member of the LGBTQ+ community whose selfless acts have directly made an impact in making Cleveland a more socially just, diverse, and equitable community for folks of every background to thrive.
 They recognize that making Cleveland a better place for LGBTQ+ people benefits everyone.
 This person role models bold action, whether working at the grass-roots level, the policy level, or somewhere between.
 (Community organizers, advocates, policy-makers, etc.)

 Arts & Culture: